 Detective Agency Math Centers for Kindergarten and first-grade

-The kindergarten math stations include counting objects to match a numeral 1-10, identify the number of dots and a dot die and trace the number represented, counting and graphing.
+These first week of school activities include kindergarten math stations for counting objects to match a numeral 1-10, identify the number of dots and a dot die and trace the number represented, counting and graphing.

 The first-grade math centers include counting objects to match numerals from 10-20 and putting them in order, solving equations, counting and graphing.

-You can check out this unit by CLICKING HERE.
+You can check out this unit of engaging first week of school activities by CLICKING HERE.
 It’s on sale until Friday at midnight.